 Camilina is not a highly competitive crop and performs best in fields with low weed pressure.
 Roundup may be applied preplant.
 Poast®, for post-emergent grass control, is the only herbicide labeled for use on an emerged camelina crop.
 Camelina has recently undergone evaluation for tolerance to several preemergence herbicides.

 Harvest camelina when the pods turn yellow-brown.
 Camelina is less prone to pod shattering than canola, so it can be direct combined.
 Optimum seed moisture content for storage in 8.5 %

 Camelina as a cover crop

 Winter annual camelina is also being researched as a fall-seeded cover crop within corn-soybean rotations in North Dakota, Minnesota and Iowa.
 Winter hardiness has been good in all three states.
-Cover crop production data and subsequent corn yields in Iowa will be available in fall, 2015.

 Management of camelina for oilseed production is very similar to that for spring-planted small grains.
 Equipment needed, include a no-till drill or broadcast seeder, a cultipacker or similar implement to incorporate seed if broadcast, combine harvester and wagons for transportation, is similar to the needs other small-seeded grain or oilseed crops.
 No insecticides or fungicides are recommended for production.
 Projected nutrient removal for a crop is 30 lbs/A nitrogen, 10 lbs/ A phosphorus, and 0 lbs/A potassium and 20 lbs/A sulfer.
 These rates, particularly for potassium and sulfer, will vary across the U.S. based on soil types and background soil test levels.